hiviah/DanePatrol/README.md

 Known bugs and quirks
 ---------------------

-- Overriding "certificate is not trusted" page is not yet implemented.
 - Each certificate is checked at most once in a Firefox's session (until you close it).
 There's a cache to limit the DB checks and TLSA queries.
 So once a certificate passes TLSA test, it will stay valid even if you change TLSA